benkoshy/pagy/docs/guides/migration-guide.md

 Once the app displays pagination correctly, customize Pagy as needed _(see [Stylesheets](/resources/stylesheets))_.

 If the previous pagination used custom elements (e.g., custom params, URLs, links, HTML elements, etc.), adjustments may be required for compatibility.
-Please take a look at the topics in the [How To](how-to.md) docs: that should cover most of your custom needs.
+Please take a look at the topics in the [How To](how-to) docs: that should cover most of your custom needs.

 !!!tip
-If the app uses pagination from `Bootstrap` or `Bulma` frameworks, the existing CSS should function seamlessly with Pagy navigation helpers. _(See [Nav Styles](/toolbox/helpers/#shared-nav-styles))_
+If the app uses pagination from `Bootstrap` or `Bulma` frameworks, the existing CSS should function seamlessly with Pagy navigation helpers.
 !!!
 >>>